uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 >You could use the Business Income Source Summary APIs or opt to create this information within your package.
 HMRC will need the declaration to confirm the customer has seen it.

 21. Customer reviews and confirms information
-22. Software uses submit self-employment end of period statement or submit UK property end of period statement depending on the income source you are finalising.
+22. The software uses submit self-employment end of period statement or submit UK property end of period statement depending on the income source you are finalising.
 Note there is only one property EOPS which covers the property BISS
 23. HMRC receives declaration marks obligation as met and provides success response
-24. Software receives the success response
+24. The software receives the success response
-25. Software confirms with the customer that the update has been received and stored by HMRC
+25. The software confirms with the customer that the update has been received and stored by HMRC